Alkylation unit: Ionic liquids

 An alternative to using HF and H2SO4 as alkylation catalysts is the use of ionic liquid (IL).
 ILs are liquid salts that have melting points below 100 °C. They exhibit strong acid properties, so they can be used as acid catalysis without using conventional liquid acids.
 Ionic liquids are salts in liquid state, composed mostly of ions that convert C4 paraffins and other olefins into excellent gasoline-range blending products.

 Many parameters are available for fine-tuning IL properties for specific applications, and the choice of cation and anion affects the IL's physical properties, such as melting point, viscosity, density, water solubility, and reactivity.
 Chloroaluminate IL has been studied in the literature for its ability to catalyze the alkylation reaction.
 However, pure chloroaluminate IL exhibits low selectivity towards synthesizing high-octane isomers.

 A composite ionic liquid (CIL) alkylation technology called ionikylation has been developed by the China University of Petroleum that utilizes a chloroaluminate IL base and a proprietary mixture of additional IL additives to overcome high-octane isomer selectivity issues.
 The ionikylation technology is reported to produce alkylate with octane rating generally ranging from 94-96, and as high as 98.
 The CIL catalyst used in ionikylation is non-hazardous and non-corrosive, which allows entire operating system to be constructed using carbon steel.
-Three composite ionic liquid alkylation units, each with 300,000 ton-per-year capacity, came online in China in 2019 at Sinopec’s refineries in Jiujiang City, Anqing City, and Wuhan City.
+Three CIL alkylation units, each with 300,000 ton-per-year capacity, came online in China in 2019 at Sinopec’s refineries in Jiujiang City, Anqing City, and Wuhan City.
+As of 2022, there were three such units operated by PetroChina and seven in total, including a converted HF alkylation unit at Sinopec's Wuhan plant.